moneycle/moneycle.github.io/_posts/2015-03-27-how-to-take-early-ira-withdrawals-without-penalty.markdown

   [found here](http://apps.irs.gov/app/picklist/list/federalRates.html).
   You are allowed to choose one of the past 2 months when you do the calculation but to be safe I would just choose the rate from the most recent month.
-  1. `expetancy` = your remaining life expectancy in years.
+  1. `expectancy` = your remaining life expectancy in years.
 This is also published by the IRS and can be [found here](http://www.irs.gov/pub/irs-pdf/p590b.pdf).
   Look in Appendix B for the life expectancy tables using the age you will be on your birthday this year.